-- " In addition to the new informal picnic facilities, the Master Plan proposes a new picnic pavilion/group event space in the site of the existing house in the center of the park. - " The hope for the site is to maintain some of the architecturally significant features of the existing home, such as the stone fireplace, and integrate it into the new pavilion's design. - " This pavilion will be used for large groups and events, such as weddings, allowing the programming potential of the park to expand.
+- " In addition to the new informal picnic facilities, the Master Plan proposes a new picnic pavilion/group event space at the site of the former house in the center of the park. - " Many stones from the hand-crafted fireplace in the original home were saved and are intended to be incorporated in some way in the new event building. - " This pavilion will be used for large groups and events, such as weddings, allowing the programming potential of the park to expand.